muntianus/telegram-reminder/README.md

 - `/lunch` – immediately request a lunch idea digest.
 - `/brief` – immediately request the daily brief.

+The bot registers these commands with Telegram on startup, so they appear in the client's command list automatically.

 The `/model` command controls which OpenAI model the bot uses for replies.
 When called without arguments it prints the currently selected model and lists a few supported options (`gpt-4o`, `gpt-4-turbo`, `gpt-3.5-turbo`).
 To switch the